weidajiang/CSC211_HonorProject/README.md

 # CSC211H Project
-IOS 360VR VIDEO APP
+IOS VR VIDEO PLAYER
-# Project Title
+# Project Description:

-IOS 360VR VIDEO APP
+My honor project is to create a IOS Virtual Reality Video Player.
+The app will generate and scan different QR codes that I provide to play different videos.

-## Getting Started
+## Weekly plan

-This Project will help you to learn how to create a IOS App using .
-See deployment for notes on how to deploy the project on a live system.
+Week 1 - come out with a solution(What language, framework, device) Week 2 - decide to use Google VR SDK for IOS (Objective-C Version) Week 3 – consider how to use native camera component to scan QR code and look up online materials Week 4 - implement the project

 ### Prerequisites